BDT Training Program

 EXPLORE.
 DIsCOVER.
 GROW.

-starts september 2019. registration opens this summer
+starts september 2019. registration open NOW!

 This 30 week program (two semesters) trains the whole dance artist with intent of furthering their dance career in higher education.
 This program will prepare dancers for the rigor and quality of work that is expected in college programs rooted in the research and values of BDT.
 Ballet, modern, improvisation, composition, acting, somatics, and special topics in dance will accompany performative work as students discover their voice as an artist.
 The BDT Training Program is open to students ages 16-20.